Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 Introducing Apple Shortcuts

 The iOS Shortcuts app is one of Apple's best kept secrets.
-It might seem a little intimating, but with practice, Shortcuts will open up a whole new way for you to use and interact with your iPhone or iPad.
+It might seem a little intimidating, but with practice, Shortcuts will open up a whole new way for you to use and interact with your iPhone or iPad.
 This app expands the functionality of your device so that you can do things that you never thought possible, and it will save you time on repetitive tasks.
 Best of all, you don't need to be a programmer or have any technical knowledge in order to get started using them today.

 What Are Shortcuts?